rojuadeyemi/OMS/README.md

 * Enhanced Security Features

 ## Contribution
-We welcome contributions to these future enhancements!
+I welcome contributions to these future enhancements!
 If you're interested in helping build the UI, improve the system's functionality, or add new features, please refer to the Contribution Guidelines for more details.